Losant/losant-docs/docs/applications/overview.md

+description: Applications are the basic scoping mechanism within the Losant platform.
+Learn more about creating and managing applications.

 # Applications

 All [devices](/devices/overview/) and [workflows](/workflows/overview/) belong to a single application.
 Users can have multiple applications as needed.
 [Dashboards](/dashboards/overview/) do not belong to an application since a single dashboard can contain graphs and blocks for several different applications.